-During the first quarter of 2012, the Company's main focus was working on the preparation of the final Environmental Impact Statement ("EIS") for the Star - Orion South Diamond Project ("Project") and continuing to seek opportunities for development capital through participation in the Project by a third party or a syndicate of investors.
+During the first quarter of 2013, the Company's main focus was working on the preparation of the final Environmental Impact Statement ("EIS") for the Star - Orion South Diamond Project ("Project") and continuing to seek opportunities for development capital for the Project.
 The Star - Orion South Diamond Project is situated in the Fort à la Corne kimberlite field in central Saskatchewan.
 The Star - Orion South Diamond Project includes the 100 percent Shore owned Star Diamond Project, as well as Star West and the Orion South Kimberlite, which fall within the adjacent Fort à la Corne Joint Venture ("FALC-JV").
 Shore has a 67 percent interest in the FALC-JV and Newmont Canada FN Holdings ULC ("Newmont") has a 33 percent interest.
-Shore is presently focused on the completion of all federal and provincial requirements for Project approval and subsequent permitting while aggressively pursuing development capital.